Hyde Street Quick-Build

 Project Outreach

-Currently, the project is in the initial outreach phase.
-Project staff plan to host community outreach events, in-person, and virtual workshops, and connect with community members along Hyde Street and beyond to better understand mobility and safety needs.
-These outreach efforts will be in partnership with the Tenderloin People’s Congress, TLCBD’s Safe Passage program, and Code TL.
-After this initial outreach phase, SFMTA will present design proposals to the community to determine preferred design.
+The initial phase of outreach was completed at the end of January.
+Within this phase, project staff along with community partners hosted community outreach events and connected with community members along Hyde Street and beyond to better understand mobility and safety needs.
+During Phase 2, staff will share design proposals for feedback to help inform the preferred design.
 Prior to implementation, this project will need to go through a City approval process, including a public hearing, and possibly Board approval.

 Project Evaluation